 - XB7: Further development of the XB6.

 - XB7C: Final experimental prototype.
-Also known as XK2.
+They are also known as XK2.

 - K2: Mass-produced variant.

-- K2C CQB: A manufacturer-proposed variant of K2C for close quarters combat operations, which was first unveiled by the name “The New K2C-1” in the ADEX 2017, and later renamed as “K2C CQB” in the DX KOREA 2018.
-It has a 310 mm (12 in) barrel and has a firing range up to 500 meters with an Colt SCW-type buttstock, flip up sights, a horizontally modified magazine well angle, integrated picatinny rails and ambidextrous selector switches.
+- K2C CQB: A manufacturer-proposed variant of K2C for close-quarters combat operations, first unveiled by the name “The New K2C-1” in the ADEX 2017 and later renamed as “K2C CQB” in the DX KOREA 2018.
+It has a 310 mm (12 in) barrel and a firing range of 500 meters.
+It has a Colt SCW-type buttstock, flip-up sights, a horizontally modified magazine well angle, and integrated Picatinny rails ambidextrous selector switches.

 An assault rifle that’s a balance of the AK-47 and the M16

-The Daewoo K2 is more comparable to an M16 or AK-47, as it’s actually a hybrid of the two systems.
-It has a lower receiver similar to an M16 and is chambered in 5.56mm, but uses a long-stroke gas piston like an AK.
+The Daewoo K2 is more comparable to an M16 or AK-47, as it’s a hybrid of the two systems.
+It has a lower receiver similar to an M16, chambered in 5.56mm, and uses a long-stroke gas piston like an AK.

-It was available both in 5.56×45 using STANAG 4179 magazines and 7.62×39 using Kalashnikov magazines (though this variant was only ever sold as a civilian semi auto model), it uses forged aluminum receivers, as it was made by a company which previously manufactured the M16 and CAR-15 under license, and it uses a long stroke gas piston which was directly influenced by the Kalashnikov.
+It was available both in 5.56×45 using STANAG 4179 magazines and 7.62×39 using Kalashnikov magazines (though this variant was only ever sold as a civilian semi-auto model), it uses forged aluminum receivers, as it was made by a company that previously manufactured the M16 and CAR-15 under license, and it uses a long-stroke gas piston which the Kalashnikov directly influenced.

-Daewoo K2 is the only true crossover between the two, having been influenced directly by both rifles.
+Daewoo K2 is the only true crossover between the two, influenced directly by both rifles.

 Difference: Daewoo K1 vs Daewoo K2